airr-community/common-repo-wg/recommendations.md

 property rights.

-**Recommendation 3: Legal exceptions.** Exceptions to open data sharing (Recommendation 1) should only be considered in rare circumstances that require compliance with local laws (e.g., privacy/health information) and Institutional Review Boards (e.g., respect for participant consent).
+**Recommendation 3: Legal exceptions.** Exceptions to open data sharing (Recommendation 1) should only be considered in circumstances that require compliance with local laws (e.g., privacy/health information) and Institutional Review Boards (e.g., respect for participant consent).